WayScience/gc-assayworks-bucket/README.md

 See below for brief tutorials on how to implement the work found in this repository for your needs.

+### 🎛️ State Management

+These steps cover how to store [Terraform state management](https://developer.hashicorp.com/terraform/language/state) files in association with the bucket infrastructure below.
+State management is used to share access to maintenance files required after resources are created by those in the role of Terraform Administrators.
+This repository assumes Terraform state is managed separately from other work within the same Google Cloud project.
+Note: Terraform cloud state management must be setup before it is referenced as a backend.

+1. Make adjustments to the content as necessary (for example, this readme file).
+1. Fill in [terraform/state-management/variables.tf](terraform/variables.tf) with values that make sense for your initiative.
+1. Terraform __init__: to ensure Terraform is initialized use command `terraform -chdir=terraform/state-management init`.
+1. Terraform __plan__: to plan the work and observe any needs use command `terraform -chdir=terraform/state-management plan` .
+1. Terraform __apply__: to apply the work and create resources use command `terraform -chdir=terraform/state-management apply`

 ### 🏗️ Bucket Infrastructure

 These steps cover how to control the infrastructure found within this repository.